Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Bovine Tuberculosis in Wildlife

-In response to the detection of bovine TB in a cattle herd in the province in early 2023, the Saskatchewan Ministry of Environment is conducting mandatory bovine TB surveillance of draw elk harvested in WMZs 37 and elk and white-tailed deer harvested during the regular seasons in WMZ 48.
+In response to the detections of bovine TB in two unrelated cattle herds in the province in early 2023 and late 2024, the Ministry of Environment is conducting mandatory bovine TB surveillance of draw and regular season elk, mule deer, and white-tailed deer harvested in WMZs 37 and 39 for the 2025-26 hunting season.
 Hunters hunting in these zones are asked to submit heads from harvested animals for bovine TB testing within one month from the time of harvest at designated drop-off locations.

 About Bovine Tuberculosis

-Bovine tuberculosis (bovine TB) is a contagious chronic bacterial infection caused by the bacterium Mycobacterium bovis.
+Bovine TB is a contagious chronic bacterial infection caused by the bacterium Mycobacterium bovis.
 This is a different strain of bacteria than the one that causes TB in humans (Mycobacterium tuberculosis).
-The disease causes chronic debilitation and weight loss, and typically affects the respiratory system of affected animals.
+The disease causes chronic debilitation and weight loss and typically affects the respiratory system of affected animals.

 Bovine TB primarily affects domestic cattle.
-Domestic species such as goats, pigs, cats, and dogs, as well as species of wildlife such as bison, elk, moose, and deer may also be susceptible.
+Domestic species such as goats, pigs, cats and dogs, as well as species of wildlife such as bison, elk, moose and deer may also be susceptible.
 The disease can infect most warm-blooded animals, including humans, although cases in species other than cattle, elk and bison are rare.
+Bovine Tb has never been detected in wildlife in Saskatchewan.

 Safe Field Dressing Practices